Subscribers to my email list get free early access to future chapters!

 “It’s too big.
 I can’t swallow it,” Lina continued, her face down, eyes upward in Qingcang’s gaze.

-Qingcang sighed briefly, getting annoyed.
-“What do you want?” he asked, his voice tinged with irritation.
+Qingcang sighed, getting annoyed.
+“What do you want?”

 Qingcang sighed deeply this time, taking the pill from Lina and gazing at her pitiful eyes.
 He crushed the pill in his hand into five smaller pieces.
 The sound of the medicine being crushed was like the shattering of glass.
 “They’re small.
 You can take them now, right?” he said, offering the smaller pieces to her.